danieltquadros/danieltquadros/README.md

 ---

 <p align="center">
-  💬 Open to collaboration, mentorship, and new opportunities.
+  💬 Open to technical exchanges and collaboration on open-source projects.
 </p>